Policies & Accreditation

 Hebrew College welcomes students of all backgrounds and beliefs to join in the academic study of Judaism, and to become knowledgeable, creative participants, educators and leaders in the Jewish community and the larger world.

 Hebrew College offers graduate degrees in Jewish Education and Jewish Studies, as well as rabbinic and cantorial ordination within a pluralistic setting.
-For detailed information about applying to specific degree programs, please contact Rabbi Daniel Klein, Director of Admissions, at firstname.lastname@example.org or 617-559-8600
+For detailed information about applying to specific degree programs, please contact Rabbi Gita Karasov, Director of Admissions and Student Life, at email@example.com or 617-559-8600.

 Once you have been accepted to one of Hebrew College’s academic programs, a nonrefundable enrollment deposit is required.
 This deposit will be applied toward your first semester’s tuition and fee charges.
 If you choose not to enroll in the program for which you were accepted, the deposit will not be refunded.